Femboy-Airlines/VecEdit/README.md

 Made for people who aren't programmers!

 # How to use
-Go to the Releases tab, download the zip file named "VecEdit_<your os name\>" run the executable file inside.
+Go to the Releases tab, download the file named "VecEdit_<your os name\>" run the executable file inside.

 Use the "Import" button to import a save file.